websoftid/wordpress-patched/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Link Assistant - See a report of all your internal/external links and get high quality suggestions for internal linking opportunities.
 * Headline Analyzer - Analyze your page/posts headlines to optimize your site for higher SEO rankings.
 * IndexNow Integration - Instantly notify Bing and Yandex of SEO changes made to your sites content.
+* Microsoft Clarity Integration - Better understand how users interact with your website through heatmaps and session recordings.
+* WordPress REST API Integration - Manage your post and term SEO meta via the WordPress REST API for seamless integration with headless WordPress installations.

 = WordPress SEO Integrations =